Browse Journals and Peer-Reviewed Series

 Journal of Dietetic Education (School of Education and Health Sciences)

-The Journal of Dietetic Education is dedicated to providing an outlet for dissemination of rigorous studies and commentaries related to innovations and best practices in educating future and current dietitians.
+The Journal of Dietetic Education publishes rigorous studies and commentaries related to innovations and best practices in educating future and current dietitians.
 Articles considered for publication address current topics such as advances in technology in education; experiential learning; curriculum development; approaches for evaluating accreditation competencies and knowledge requirements; and innovations in diversity, equity, and inclusion in education.
-Articles address pedagogy across undergraduate, graduate, and continuing education.
 See Aims and Scope for more information.

 Journal of Research, Assessment, and Practice in Higher Education (School of Education and Health Sciences)